The internet is a great medium for photos. Blogging visually creates posts with greater impact and sticking power.

 First, though: Do you usually just upload your photos straight to Blogger?
 I always use a copy that has been stepped down to a lower resolution, and here's why.

-Low-resolution images are perfect for Blogger, and won't use up your free photo allotment on Picasaweb.
+Low-resolution images are perfect for Blogger, load faster, and take up less space on my hard drive.

-Update: Google now stores Blogger photos in an album archive for each blog.
-Also, "iPhoto" is now "Apple Photos."
-The principles remain the same.
+Update: Google now stores Blogger photos in a Media Manager album for each blog.
+Also, Blogger will reduce the size of some large images on upload.

 You don't want to lose or confuse these copies.
 Here's how I keep it all straight.